terrelsa13/MUMC/README.md

 #   2 - No action taken on True; Opposite action taken on False
 #   3 - Action taken on True; No action taken on False (recommended)
 #   4 - Action taken on True; Action taken on False
-#   5 - Action taken on True; Opposite action taken on False
+#   5 - Action taken on True; Opposite action taken on False (recommended)
 #   6 - Opposite action taken on True; No action taken on False
 #   7 - Opposite action taken on True; Action taken on False
 #   8 - Opposite action taken on True; Opposite action taken on False